 If you find that part of your goals plan doesn’t work, then change it.
 Sometimes we don’t know if something will work or not until we try, and if we find it doesn’t work, then replace it with something else.
 Your SMART goals shouldn’t be rigidly stuck too if something within it is stopping your progress.
 Thus, examine and adapt so you can achieve your goal.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with SMART goals or how to improve their outcomes in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,